 The most important thing to remember is that you always listen to your friend.
 They will always tell you if their time has come and what you need to do for them.
 All you have to do, is be quiet and hold them and ask them what they want you to do.
 You will either get a feeling or they will give you a physical or emotional symptom that will tell you what you need to do.

-If you find this more than you can bare, they understand now that whatever you decide to do in their behalf, it is from your heart and filled with love.
-This is why they are in this world with us, to teach us to care about each other.
+If you find this more than you can bare, they understand that whatever you decide to do in their behalf, it is from your heart and filled with love.
+This is why they are in this world with us, to teach us to care about each other with unconditional love for all creatures great and small.

-Many times I have been asked why animals lives are so short?
+Many times I have been asked why animal’s lives are so short?
 I have given this a great deal of thought, and these are my feelings about this question.
 First of all I believe that the Creator put the animals on this planet as our teachers.
 What better lesson to teach us, than to prepare us for our time of transition.
 By teaching us how to face death without fear and at peace with the next part of their journey, they have prepared us for our crossing of the Rainbow Bridge.
+They are the Bridge-walkers who remind us of our spiritual self and to help us connect with our highest purpose to serve each other.

 Animals do not dwell on dying, but on living.
 They do not wear watches or check the calendar for how much time they have left to live.
 They just live in the NOW and are HERE.
 They feel fulfilled when they know they have taught us these lessons in the short time they are allowed to be with us and we owe it to them as their students to thank them each and every day for their unconditional love for us.